tecnalia-medical-robotics/optoforce_ros/optoforce_ros/README.md

-## Instructions
+## Description

-1. Dependencies

-This ROS package depends on optoforce driver developed in Tecnalia.
+This ROS package adds topic and action based interface to the optoforce_driver developed in Tecnalia.
 [https link for package](http://gitsrvbav01/git/Repository/optoforce)

 git link: http://gitsrvbav01/git/optoforce.git

+## Instructions

-2. Configuration
+1. Configuration

 Within **cfg** folder **acquisition_params.yaml** file can be found.
-This file is loaded when *optoforce_node.launch* is executed
+This file is loaded when *optoforce_node.launch* is executed.

+**acquisition_params.yaml** contains all relevant configuration parameters that can be modified.
+It's important to point that as many as defined devices have to be phisically plugged in order to execute properly.

-3. Execution
+2. Execution

 roslaunch optoforce_node optoforce_node.launch

-4. Plot
+3. Plot

 Depending on the OptoForce FT sensor data to be visualized, a different topic has to be choosen.